 |Canon T5i« »||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Canon T5i|

-The 200D is a recent model that features in the current product line-up of Canon.
-In contrast, the Sony A58 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Sony A58 was succeeded by the Sony A68.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Sony websites.
+Both the 200D and the A58 have been discontinued, but can regularly be found used on eBay.
+The A58 was replaced by the Sony A68, while the 200D was followed by the Canon 250D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Canon 200D or the Sony A58 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D: